saponas/hail/infra/README.md

   service account key and place it in `$HOME/.hail/terraform_sa_key.json`.

-- Enable the the GCP services needed by Hail:
+- Enable the GCP services needed by Hail:

    ```
    gcloud services enable \